henry2004y/Vlasiator.jl/docs/src/examples.md

 ```

 !!! note
-    This approach is for you to have a taste of the package.
+    This approach is for you to have a taste of the package with a Python frontend.
+The workaround shown above for handling the static python libraries makes it slow for regular use.
+An alternative solution would be creating system images, but as of Julia 1.6 the user experience is not smooth.
 For better integrated experience with its full power, I recommend using the package inside Julia.

 [^3]: For Debian-based Linux distributions, it gets a little bit tricky.
 Please refer to [Troubleshooting](https://pyjulia.readthedocs.io/en/latest/troubleshooting.html) for details.